 We may earn a commission when you buy through links in our articles.
 Learn more.

-Our list of the best gen 5 Pokémon is here to discuss the ultimate Unova creatures, and the best beasts in all the land from Pokémon Black and White.
+Our list of the best gen 5 Pokémon is here to discuss the ultimate Unova creatures, helping you build a powerful team in Black and White.

 Gen 5 Pokemon: Zoroark, Braviary, Krookodile, Exacadrill, and Joltik in front of a map of Unova